andrewblais/mathWithPython/README.md

 -   Hoping to find a Junior-Programmer Position or Internship in the next year.

--   Interested in working with others toward AI Alignment.
+-   Interested in working with others toward AI Alignment and Safety.

 #### **_Courses:_**